The Mother Road Route 66

 He showed me how light moves, how it finds its way in…

-and how something unclear can come into focus,
+and how something unclear can come into focus, if you give it the time it needs.

 I remember sitting in a wooden chair in the sun as a child, watching him work.